cjratcliff/ml-compiled/docs/layers.rst

 Dilated convolution
 '''''''''''''''''''''''''''''
+Increases the size of the receptive field of the convolution layer.

 Used in `WaveNet: A Generative Model for Raw Audio, van den Oord et al. (2016) <https://arxiv.org/abs/1609.03499>`_.

 Separable convolution/filter